In this guide:

-That will add Google Analytics tracking to your scheduling code and send events when someone schedules an appointment.
-Create goals inside of Google Analytics to track conversions:
+That will add Google Analytics tracking to your scheduling page and send events when someone schedules an appointment.
+Each Acuity account can be integrated with only one Google Analytics ID.

-Create goals based on these events to track conversions, events will look like:
+Optionally create goals based on these events to track conversions, goal details will look like:

 - Category: acuity